Papers may be submitted in any of the following categories:

 Co-authored papers are acceptable, but each author who submits a co-authored entry for the Student Division must meet the student eligibility requirements of this category.
 Papers in the Open and New Members divisions may be co-authored with non-AALL members so long as the AALL member is the primary author of the submitted piece; in this case the prize will be awarded to the AALL member only.
 When all co-authors are AALL members, the winners will share the $650 award and the Short Form Division winner will receive $300.
 Entrants may submit more than one paper, but may win only one prize per year.
 To encourage as wide participation in the competition as possible, authors may win a prize only twice in the same division.

 Papers must be numbered and double-spaced with one-and-one-half (1 1/2) inch margins.
 Past winners in the Open, New Member and Student Division have typically run between 30-40 pages.
 Citation and style must conform to the requirements outlined in the Law Library Journal Author's Guide.
-Each submission must be accompanied by a cover letter describing the purpose of the paper, a short abstract, and a completed Application Form.
+Each submission must be accompanied by a short abstract, and a completed Application Form.

 Submissions for the Student Division must include a supporting letter from an instructor at the institution where the student is enrolled (preferably the supervising faculty member of the paper).

-All submissions must be Microsoft Word.
+All submissions must be Microsoft Word or Adobe PDF files.
 They should be sent as attachments to an e-mail to the AALL Membership Coordinator at email@example.com.

-Submit this application , your paper (as a Microsoft Word attachment), an abstract (no more than 1 page), and for the Student Division also an instructor's letter, to the AALL Membership Coordinator at AALL Headquarters.
+Submit this application, your paper (as a Microsoft Word or PDF attachment), an abstract (no more than 1 page), and for the Student Division submit an instructor's letter.
+Send all documentation to the AALL Membership Coordinator at AALL Headquarters.